 The Rh factor can cause problems with pregnancy if the mother is not treated

-During routine prenatal bloodwork, our Grapevine and Alliance obgyns check your blood for the Rh factor to see if you are Rh negative or positive.
+During routine prenatal bloodwork, our Grapevine and Fort Worth ObGyns check your blood for the Rh factor to see if you are Rh negative or positive.
 If, like approximately 85% of the population, you are Rh positive, nothing further needs to be done.
 However, if the test shows that you are Rh negative, which means your red blood cells do not contain the hereditary protein, then you will need another blood test 28 weeks into the pregnancy.

 The Rh factor can cause Rh incompatibility during pregnancy

 When a mother does not have the Rh factor, but her fetus is Rh positive, Rh incompatibility can occur.
 Usually during delivery, but also under other circumstances, the fetus’ Rh positive blood may come into contact with the mother’s Rh negative blood, causing the mother to develop antibodies, which makes a mother Rh sensitized.

 If a woman is not treated for Rh sensitization, the Rh antibodies she developed, either during her first pregnancy, or even during an ectopic pregnancy, miscarriage or induced abortion, could attack her fetus’ blood and destroy its red blood cells, causing a serious condition called hemolytic anemia.